react-templates-by-amar/mui-redux-starter/README.md

 ### State Management

-Zustand stores are located in the `src/store` directory.
-The template includes a basic counter store as an example.
+Redux state management is located in the `src/redux` directory.
+The template includes slice-based organization with examples for counter and theme state.

 ## Available Scripts